mobile-devices/ruby-agents-sdk/docs/to_user/Schedule_tasks_with_cron.md

 In the [Beginner documentation](http://10.42.2.206:5000/doc#toc_1) you saw you can manage scheduled orders.

-Here we will see how to trigger thoses orders.
+Here we will see how to trigger those orders.

 In this example we will send an order 'refresh' to the agent every day at 1am.